 If you are diagnosed with a small, low-grade pancreatic NET that is not causing any symptoms or releasing hormones, your doctor might recommend active surveillance.
 This involves regular imaging and blood tests.
 If these tests suggest that the tumour has grown, you will be offered treatment (usually surgery).

-Different surgical procedures can be used to treat blockages caused by the tumour and to reduce the size of the tumour, associated with advanced pancreatic NETs.
+Different surgical procedures can be used to treat blockages caused by the tumour and to reduce the size of the tumour.

 The body produces a hormone called somatostatin, which controls how organs such as the pancreas release other hormones.
 Somatostatin analogues (SSAs) are medicines that are similar to somatostatin.
 An SSA may be used for a functioning pancreatic NET to slow down the release of hormones and control symptoms, such as diarrhoea.
 In both functioning and non-functioning NETs, SSAs are also used to slow down a tumour’s growth.
 The main SSAs used in Australia are octreotide and lanreotide.
 These are given as monthly injections into the thigh or bottom, and have very few side effects.

 Chemotherapy is the use of drugs to kill or slow the growth of cancer cells.
 It is rarely used for lower-grade pancreatic NETs, but may be used for advanced, high-grade pancreatic NETs.
 It may be given on its own, with SSAs or before peptide receptor radionuclide therapy (PRRT).